kashyab12/seek/README.md

 ```

 ### todos
 * still some apps which should be filtered out, .desktop doesn't necesarrily equate to exec'able or installed?
 Maybe only use Type=Application stuff?
 Also filter out the %u and %f exec's?
 Tricky in cases like libreoffice, but for vscode it is using the url handler case and name.
 Maybe check NoDesktop and use or don't?
+Chrome gone now :(
 * file searching! next most imp item.
 * for queries which don't map to app or file -> open in default browser?
 * other interesting queries?